 Generally speaking, we are trying to increase pleasure (happiness, joy) and decrease pain (suffering, anguish).

-So we spin on the wheel, and if affects everything we do: jobs we take or leave, relationships we start or end, purchases we make, cravings we acquiesce to...and on and on.
+As we spin around on this wheel, it affects everything we do: jobs we take or leave, relationships we start or end, purchases we make, cravings we acquiesce to...and on and on.
 What keeps us stuck is the desire to avoid discomfort.

 We don't like to be uncomfortable - as a result, we tend to see our current reality as something that needs to be fixed.
 My job is hard and I don't like my boss, so I'll find a new one.
 The new job is good for a while, but I start to feel unappreciated, have issues with my coworkers, and decide to leave.
 The next job isn't anything like what was represented in the interview...you get the picture.

-It's the same with "unhealthy" habits - I have a craving, I feel uncomfortable, I eat that junk food, smoke that cigarette, or take that drink.
-It satisfies me in the short-term, then the craving comes back so I eat more junk food, smoke more cigarettes, take more drinks.
+It's the same with "unhealthy" habits - I have a craving and I feel uncomfortable, so I eat that junk food or smoke that cigarette or take that drink.
+It satisfies me in the short term, then the craving comes back so I eat more junk food, smoke more cigarettes, take more drinks.